 - Hotel Captain Cook – An Anchorage classic, the Captain Cook is operated by the same team as the Voyager Inn and is a more traditional option.
 Rooms start from $175/night; book on Booking.com or Hotels.com.

 - Hilton Downtown Anchorage – Another Anchorage institution, and close walking distance from everything.
 Rooms start from $143/night; book on Booking.com or Hotels.com.

-There are plenty of other choices too, and a number of Airbnbs, including this guest suite (from $64/night) is in a great location, this little house (from $129/night) is super cute and spacious for a group, and this apartment (from $136/night) covers all the bases.
+There are plenty of other choices too, and a number of Airbnbs, including this guest suite (from $64/night) in a great location, this little house (from $129/night) which is super cute and spacious for a group, and this apartment (from $136/night) which covers all the bases.
 (Pro-tip: you can receive $40 off your first Airbnb stay if you click here first.)

 Tips on Planning Your Itinerary for an Alaska Northern Lights Trip

 Now that you have enough to choose where to go, which tour(s) to book, and where to stay on your northern lights trip to Alaska, I have just a few more tips based on my trip.
 I learned these the hard way on my most recent trip.

 1. The Later You Stay Up, the Better Your Chances

 During my night watching the northern lights at Aurora Point Station, owner Kory shared his best advice for seeing the aurora: “the later you are willing to stay up, the better your chances of seeing the aurora.”

 I had never had the orbital mechanics behind this explained to me, but basically, the darkest part of the night occurs when the sun is on the other side of the earth from you.
 During the winter months in Alaska, that means the darkest hours aren’t just before dawn – they are roughly between 12am and 2am each night.
 That’s the best window to try and see the northern lights.